I Got A Scalp Facial & It Cured My Chronic Dandruff

 Advertisement

-After the hot steam, Bouchirab gives Rodriguez a scalp massage to promote blood circulation before bringing her to the shampoo bowl to rinse out the moisturizing treatment.
-She then shampoos and conditions the hair with a scalp-friendly tea-tree formula, and then dries it gently using a blow dryer with a diffuser attachment.
+After the hot steam, Bouchirab gives Rodriguez a scalp massage to promote blood circulation before bringing her to the shampoo bowl to rinse out the moisturising treatment.
+She then shampoos and conditions the hair with a scalp-friendly tea-tree formula, and dries it gently using a hairdryer with a diffuser attachment.

 As she runs her fingers through her hair, Rodriguez says she feels refreshed and rid of any itch or tenderness.
 "The treatment was so relaxing and my hair just feels lighter," she raves.
 "With the steam and heat, the itchiness just immediately went away.
 Then when she took the steam off and the cold air hit my scalp, it felt so good.
 Now, I'm so excited to wear my black turtleneck — and not have little flakes falling out everywhere."